rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 For the research methods retrieval task, we modeled it as an named-entity recognition (NER) problem.
-Research methods are considered to be an named entity and because of this, they can be tagged as research method label (RS) instead of common NER labels such as:
+Research methods are considered to be a named entity and because of this, they can be tagged as research method label (RS) instead of common NER labels such as:
 *location*, *people*, etc. Figure [\[fig:research\_method\]](#fig:research_method){reference-type="ref"